cozygene/glint/docs/source/input.rst

 will also include the covariates and phenotypes information found in the *covariates.txt* and *phenotypes.txt* files in the *datafile.samples.txt* file.

+.. note:: Never change the *datafile.samples.txt* and *datafile.site.txt* files manually.
+Changes can be made using the `data management`_ commands.

+.. _data management: datamanagement.html

+.. _--save:

 **--save**

-Allows to save a textual version of the data in a binary *.glint* file.
+Allows to save a textual version of the data contained in a binary *.glint* file.

 For example::